Trees

 Double White

-White pompom flowers, potted, on 2-3 ft tall plants.
-4 pots.
+White pompom flowers, potted and putting forth new growth, on 2-3 ft tall plants.
+Sold out 2024.

 Daylilies